devleaks/cockpitdecks-docs/docs/Installation.md

 Cockpitdecks will repetitively try to connect to X-Plane.
 If it fails to connect, it infinitely tries again until it succeeds.
 If not connected, decks will load but no command will be issued to X-Plane and no data will come from X-Plane to update decks.

-When Cocpiktdecks successfully connects to X-Plane, it refreshes all pages by *reloading* them to reflect the state of the aircraft on the decks.
+When Cockpitdecks successfully connects to X-Plane, it refreshes all pages by *reloading* them to reflect the state of the aircraft on the decks.

 If Cockpitdecks fails to connect to X-Plane or notices it does no longer receive dataref values from X-Plane, it will again repetitively try to connect to it until it succeeds.